WHAT’S A TOLE CHANDELIER?

 -Your Local Furniture Store

-WHERE CAN I BUY A VINTAGE TOLE CHANDELIER LOCALLY?
+WHERE CAN I BUY VINTAGE TOLE CHANDELIERs LOCALLY?

 Not interested in buying online?
 You can find a tole chandelier in your area, you might have to dig a little, but they’re out there.